-Criteria Explanation Accountability City Council is the community's governing body with responsibility for setting broad economic goals for the community, and for using local tax dollars to fund the economic development function.
+Criteria Explanation Use in Similar Cities One finding from the economic development literature is that there is no best practice or preferred model for cities the size of Nanaimo.
+The choice of model more typically reflects local circumstances and conditions.
+This finding notwithstanding, there may be value in knowing the popularity of different models in mid- size Canadian cities (100,000 pop).
+Accountability City Council is the community's governing body with responsibility for setting broad economic goals for the community, and for using local tax dollars to fund the economic development function.
 The level of accountability to Council under each of the models is an important consideration.
 Mechanisms can be developed to improve the accountability of different options - reporting requirements, contracts, shareholder agreements are examples of such mechanisms.
 Some models, however, may be inherently more accountable - or perceived as such - than others.
 Access to Decision- Makers City Council and senior City managers make important decisions that have the potential to significantly impact - positively or negatively - the community's business environment, as well as Nanaimo's overall level of prosperity.
 It is important for leaders in the City's economic development function to have a high level of access to Council and senior management in order to ensure that economic development considerations are front and centre in decision-making.
 Mechanisms to promote access are possible to incorporate into all models.
-Certain models, however, may be perceived provide better access to decision-makers than others.
-Profile A high-profile for the economic development function may help to generate interest in local opportunities for both existing and prospective businesses.
+Certain models, however, may be perceived to provide better access to decision-makers than others.
+Profile A high profile for the economic development function may help to generate interest in local opportunities for both existing and prospective businesses.
 A high profile may also help to engage community leaders from all sectors in the development of an economic development strategy, in collaborative forums, and in other broad-based efforts to enhance the community's prosperity.
 Cost-Effective The proposed (initial) scope of service is the same under all of the models.
 The cost to deliver on the scope, however, will differ by model to some degree.
 In general, models that can embed the functions within an existing organization will be more cost effective than models that require a new organization to be established.
 Embedded functions can take advantage of existing support services and administrative economies of scale.
-Ability to Leverage Funds Each of the models relies on the City to pay core costs.
-Additional monies will be needed from the public and private sectors, however, to fund key initiatives.
-Flexibility Staff in economic development services must interact regularly with, and act on behalf of, private sector businesses across different industries and sectors.
-Interactions may be more positive and useful when staff are able to work outside of processes and workplace culture constraints that may govern work within public sector organizations, including cities.
-Autonomy Autonomy refers to the degree to which the function has authority to make its own decisions, within the context of a guiding strategy.